joehrz/GPU-Laplacian-Solver/README.md

-# PDE-GPU-Solver
+# GPU-Laplacian-Solver

-**PDE-GPU-Solver** is a C++ and CUDA project that implements the Successive Over-Relaxation (SOR) and Red-Black SOR methods for solving Laplace's equation in two dimensions.
+**GPU-Laplacian-Solver** is a C++ and CUDA project that implements the Successive Over-Relaxation (SOR) and Red-Black SOR methods for solving Laplace's equation in two dimensions.
 The project includes both CPU and GPU implementations, validation against analytical solutions, and plotting functionalities.

 ## Table of Contents